 Sometimes people see dark spots or streaks on the walls of Oilheated homes and erroneously assume they are caused by soot from the heating system.
 These marks are typically created by common household dust that has been "baked on" walls and other surfaces near vents, radiators or baseboards.
-To prevent these streaks and spots, dust around baseboards, vents or radiators, especially during the heating season.
+To prevent these streaks and spots, advise your client to dust around baseboards, vents or radiators, especially during the heating season.